 This area can be tough to grasp.
 So here’s a quick way to sum this up: Chapter 7 bankruptcy will likely wipe out your responsibility to pay a secured debt (such as a mortgage or car payment), including any deficiency balance; however, you won’t get to keep the collateral (the house, car, or other property) unless you pay what you owe.

 Here’s how this works:

 A secured transaction has two primary parts: a responsibility and a right.

 Example.
 Mary buys a couch on credit from a furniture store.
 She signs a contract agreeing to pay for the couch over the next year.
 The contract also states that the creditor (the store) has a security interest in the couch and can repossess it if any payment is more than 15 days late.
 In this type of secured debt, Mary’s obligation to pay the debt is her personal liability, and the store’s right to repossess the couch is the lien.
 Bankruptcy eliminates her obligation to pay for the couch, but the creditor retains its lien and can repossess the couch if she doesn’t pay.

-For bankruptcy purposes, security interest agreements qualify as secured debts only if they have been perfected: recorded with the appropriate local or state records office.
-For instance, to create a lien on real estate, the mortgage holder (the bank or another lender) must typically record it with the recorder’s office for the county where the real estate is located.
-To perfect security interests in cars or business assets, the holder of the security interest must typically record it with whatever statewide or local agency handles recordings under the Uniform Commercial Code (these are called “UCC recordings,” and they are usually filed with the secretary of state or department of state).
+For bankruptcy purposes, a security interest agreement qualifies as a secured debt only if the creditor perfects it by recording the lien with the appropriate local or state records office.
+For instance, to create a lien on real estate, the mortgage holder (the bank or another lender) must typically record it with the recorder’s office for the county where the real estate exists.
+To perfect security interests in cars or business assets, the holder of the security interest must typically record it with whatever statewide or local agency handles recordings under the Uniform Commercial Code (called “UCC recordings”)—usually with the secretary of state.